matthew-brett/msc_imaging/assessment_b.md

 ## Parts

-This assessment (assessment B), has three parts.
-The three parts are:
+Assessment B has three parts:

-1. *study replication*: make a reproducible replication a published analysis using publicly available data.
-The deadline to complete this step is December 15th;
+1. *initial replication*: make a reproducible replication of a published analysis on a dataset we will allocate to you.
+The deadline to complete this step is December 15th.
+Each member of your group will get a different analysis to work on.
+We will mark you on this replication, using the criteria below;
-1. *replicate and extend*: write a report on a replicaton by an (allocated) fellow student.
-We'll call this fellow student your *replication partner*.
+1. *replication review*: write a report on a replication by an fellow student in your group.
+You will be the *replication reviewer* for your fellow.
 Fix any problems you find.
-When you've finished fixing problems, you may be able to move on to extending the replication.
-The deadline for the replication report is 4 January 2017.
-1. *replication update*: your replication partner will be also be attempting to replicate your study.
-As as result, you may well be editing your own analysis, to fix mistakes or make the instructions clearer.
-These changes should be complete by 4 January 2017.

-## Marking outline

-You will find the details of how marking works below, but, in outline, the procedure is:

-* We will mark the study replication out of 100 for: how easy is your analysis to replicate?; how well did you explain and justify your analysis steps?; is your replication correct?
-Call this initial mark your *replication mark*.
-* In the replicate and extend phase, your job will depend on how well your replication partner has done.
-You should first replicate their result, and fix any problems that you found, letting your partner know as you find problems, so they can fix them (see below).
-When your partner's replication is fully fixed, you can move on to the extension phase, in which we ask you to some new (and replicable) analyses based on the your partner's dataset.
-  Your mark will depend on how many problems you correctly found and fixed, and, if you had time, whether you succeeded in extending the analysis.
-* For the replication update, you will have been receiving feedback from your replication partner.
-With that feedback, you can modify your original analysis.
-We will mark this modified analysis, and give you 75% of the marks that you recovered in the new analysis.
-For example, if your original replication mark was 50 out of 100, and your replication update mark was 90 out of 100, your final replication mark would be 50 + (40 * 0.75) = 80 out of 100.
-Therefore part 3 allows you to recover a large proportion of the marks lost in part 1.
+The deadline for the replication review is 4 January 2017.
+You should let your fellow student know about any problems as you find them, they will need the information to improve their analysis for the third part;
+1. *replication update*: using the feedback from your own replication reporter, fix any errors and explain any points that are not clear.
+Your changes should be complete by 4 January 2017.
+We will mark this replication update using the same criteria as the initial replication, and give you 75% of the marks that you recover (see below).

+Your job in the replication review is to do the best job you can in finding mistakes, so that your fellow student can recover the most marks in the replication update.
+Remember, if you miss a problem, and we (your instructors) find it, this will mean your fellow will not have a chance to fix the problem and recover the marks.

 ## Part 1: study replication

-By separate post, you will each get instructions pointing to a dataset from the [OpenFMRI project](https://www.openfmri.org).
-In these specific instructions, we give you the particular analysis that we want you to replicate, and the form it should take.
+You will each get instructions pointing to a dataset from the [OpenFMRI project](https://www.openfmri.org).
+In these instructions, we give you the particular analysis that we want you to replicate, and the form it should take.

 If you log onto the PBIC server, you will find you have a folder: